 Even if you don’t speak Mandarin, it’s easy to navigate China.
 The Shanghai Metro makes getting around easy, even with a language barrier.
 And don’t worry — even if you’ve never used the metro before, you’ll be able to get around the huge city of Shanghai, China without a problem once you know a few tips.
 That’s where we come in.

-Hold up: if you’re into the idea of vacationing in Shanghai, you’ll probably love the idea of actually living in China for a semester.
 See what this country is really like by volunteering and teaching English with ILP.

 Follow this breakdown to help you plan the perfect itinerary in Shanghai, whether you’re here for a quick weekend visit or a longer trip: